IBM/powerai-vision-object-detection/README.md

 * `Copy` the API endpoint from your deployed model.
 Use this to test with `curl` (below) and to set the `POWERAI_VISION_WEB_API_URL` for the web app (in step 7).

-* Test your model in the PowerAI Vision UI.
+* Test your model in the Maximo Visual Inspection UI.
 Use `Import` to choose a test image.
 The result shows you the image with bounding boxes around the detected objects and a table showing the labels and confidence scores.

   ![test_ui](doc/source/images/test_ui.png)